skreimeyer/NPDES-Report/report.md

 **Requirement:**
 >Arkansas State Highway and Transportation Department will inspect the drainage system for which it is responsible at least once/month.
 The inspections should include a schedule of maintenance for correcting deficiencies in the system.

-ARDOT spent $12,902 to purchase materials to construct or repair catch basins, junction boxes, and ditch paving, and to purchase replacement drainage culverts.
-ARDOT spent a total of $107,000 for materials and installation and associated ditch cleaning of minor drainage structures.
+ARDOT spent $35,907.98 to purchase materials to construct or repair catch basins, junction boxes, and ditch paving, and to purchase replacement drainage culverts.
+ARDOT spent a total of $284,355.37 for materials and installation and associated ditch cleaning of minor drainage structures.
-ARDOT spent $3,636 to machine clean and reshape existing ditches, remove and properly dispose of 15 CY of excess material.
-ARDOT spent $436 to purchase riprap, matting, geotextiles, sod, seed, and fertilizer to repair and prevent ditch and slope erosion.
-The total cost of purchase and installation was $4,072.
+ARDOT spent $19,511.89 to machine clean and reshape existing ditches, remove and properly dispose of 1,313.5 cubic yards of excess material.
+ARDOT spent $2,103.10 to purchase riprap, matting, geotextiles, sod, seed, and fertilizer to repair and prevent ditch and slope erosion.
+The total cost of purchase and installation was $20,900.89.

 ## 3.8.2 Little Rock Drainage Maintenance Report<a name="3.8.2-Little-Rock-Drainage-Maintenance-Report"></a>
 **Requirement:**